elliottcoops/elliottcoops/README.md

 # Hi there, I'm Elliott Cooper

-Updated: July 2023

-> Currently on a work placement at Robotica Machine Learning

 I'm a first year student reading a [BSc in Computer Science with Artificial Intelligence and Year in Industry](https://www.nottingham.ac.uk/studywithus/ugstudy/courses/UG/Computer-Science-and-Artificial-Intelligence-with-Year-in-Industry-BSc-Hons-U6UCMPAIY.html) at the [University of Nottingham](https://www.nottingham.ac.uk).